Long Leg Boxer Briefs: What Are They and Reviewing Separatec

 • Length: These boxer briefs feature an 8” inseam, which is in line with other long-leg boxer briefs between 7-9 inches.
 As boxer briefs are generally in the 4-6” range, long-leg boxer briefs provide 25-40% more leg coverage.
 Ideal for some activities – sports and hiking – but not so much for everyday wear.
 If you need even more leg coverage, Jockey sells 13″ boxer briefs, which are very long and end around your knee.

 • Price: $$.
 While Separatec provided me with these boxer briefs to review for free, generally, you can snag these for $10-15/pair, although you can only buy two at a time.
-You can save 10% off by using my coupon code ETR10!
-I believe this is a great deal!
 Even on Amazon, you’d be hard to find good long-leg boxer briefs for less than $10/pair.
-The best comparison is Adidas Performance Long Boxer Briefs, which are $7-10/pair.
-The Adidas boxer briefs are 9” long – Separatec is 8” long – and Adidas only has 9% elastane/Spandex content compared to Separatec having 12% (or greater – see below).
+The best comparison is Jockey 9-inch Cooling Mesh Boxer Briefs, which are around $11/pair.
+The Jockey boxer briefs are 9” long – Separatec is 8” long – and Jockey only has 8% elastane/Spandex content compared to Separatec having 12% or greater.
 A greater elastane/Spandex content allows for more stretch and greater comfort.

 • Colors and Patterns: Separatec has several color and pattern combinations on the website, including variations in the waistband pattern.
 My boxer briefs are dark green and blue.
 What I love about Separatec is that they have sporty colors and prints to make underwear exciting.